MachineLearning4Work/DeepBreastCancer/README.md

 code and extract all files and keep that folder name as it is .

-guidline.pdf  is a very early basic guide (Version 1 is imcomplete, But ship it anyway)
+guidline.pdf  is a very early basic guide (Version 1 is incomplete, But ship it anyway)